jackiehjm/stx-docs/doc/source/usertasks/kubernetes/creating-network-attachment-definitions.rst

 =====================================

-Network attachment definition specifications must be created in order to reference / request an SR-IOV interface in a container specification.
+Network attachment definition specifications must be created in order to reference / request an |SRIOV| interface in a container specification.

 .. rubric:: |context|